AstralButOnGitHub/Balalalatro/Joker-Art-Guide.md

 Things to keep in mind when making a Joker:

-The main focus should be a Joker, an Object, or a Place.
+The main focus should be a Character, an Object, or a Place.
 Examples: (Madness, Bloodstone, Castle)

 You should try to stick with the pixel art asthetic as much as possible (even *if* you're trying to make a non-pixel joker.)